babelfish-for-postgresql/babelfish_project_website/_faq/troubleshooting.md

 issues and give solutions to common problems.

-### Babelfish starts but I cannot run MS SQL code
+### Babelfish starts but I cannot run Microsoft SQL Server code

 There are a couple of reasons why this can happen.
 The most common one is that you have started Babelfish but `shared_preload_libraries` are not set properly.
 Why is this important?
-MS SQL support is loaded as a library which has to be configured at startup.
-Basically, the design of the hooks used to make MS SQL support work is set up in a way that it is supposed to work for other database engines as well.
+Microsoft SQL Server support is loaded as a library which has to be configured at startup.
+Basically, the design of the hooks used to make Microsoft SQL Server support work is set up in a way that it is supposed to work for other database engines as well.
 To handle the specific behavior, code has to be loaded.
-In case this is not done, Babelfish will not present itself as MS SQL Server on TCP port 1433.
+In case this is not done, Babelfish will not present itself as Microsoft SQL Server on TCP port 1433.

-Check out the [installation page](/docs/installation/compiling-babelfish-from-source) and make sure that everything of importance has been done.
+Check out the [installation page](/docs/installation/compiling-babelfish-from-source) and make sure that you have followed the instructions there.

 A second problem that may occur is that the port is closed due to firewall issues.
 Make sure port 1433 is open and available so that your clients can connect.
-So how can we verify that the port is open and only the client does not work?
-One useful way we found is to simply use good old telnet:
+How is it possible to verify that the port is open, and only the client does not work?
+One useful way is to use telnet:

 ```bash
 [user@server ~]$ telnet localhost 1433